reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 One topic that regularly comes up in conversations is the question about costs for a Modular LED Display.
 If you provide an estimate for the quote or invoice, we can add an anonymized version for outside labs.
 As there are huge differences between PCB manufacturers and over time, other labs can follow up on the most relevant information.

-Please provide this basic information: The **order date**, a **quantity**, **type of order** (e.g., PCB fabrication, assembly, parts order, or a combination of those), the **price you paid**, and if there is a difference, the initial **quote** you received.
+Please provide this basic information: The **order date**, a **quantity**, **type of order** (e.g., PCB manufacturer, assembly, parts order, or a combination of those), the **price you paid**, and if there is a difference, the initial **quote** you received.
 Some PCB manufacturers allow sharing projects publicly with a **project ID**, which will allow others to order the same item.
 If you have such an ID for the project, it can simplify future orders by sharing this identifier.

 #### Further Readings